Akshit-sijwali/Java/README.md

 ****NOTE*************

-You can also use a ide like vs code to run it directly.
+You can also use a ide like VScode to run it directly.